weasyprint: Printing documents using WeasyPrint

 ./lib/subscriptions/config/subscriptions/Subscription/default.weasy.html

-Note that excerpts, orders and sales have their own FOO/base.weasy.html templates, which inherit from the main base weasyprint/base.weasy.html.
+Note that excerpts, orders and trading have their own FOO/base.weasy.html templates, which inherit from the main base weasyprint/base.weasy.html.

 For other usage examples see the specs of Lino Welfare.